 Safety Tips For Motorcycle Riders

 Motorcycle wrecks have the highest rate of fatality of all motor-vehicle collisions and are more likely to result in serious and debilitating injuries.
-For this reason, it is important for Arizona motorcyclists to take every precaution possible to protect themselves in the event of a motorcycle accident.
+This is why we recommend that Arizona motorcyclists take precautions to protect themselves in case they are involved in a motorcycle accident.

 By following these safety tips, you increase your chances of walking away from an Arizona motorcycle accident.

 Before taking your motorbike out on the road, it is important to make sure that it is functioning properly.
 Check the oil and fuel levels, and test the lights, brakes and turn signals on the bike.

 If it has been awhile since you have used your motorcycle, a more extensive examination may be necessary.
 Check the bike cables to make sure they are not worn or frayed and that the tires are in good condition and correctly inflated.

 Lubricating the chain and adjusting it according to the manufacturer's specifications is also a good idea.
 A refresher training course for riders is also recommended if you have not been on a bike in more than a few months.

 The sense of freedom is what attracts most motorcycle enthusiasts.
 However, when you are on the open road, there is very little protection for riders.

 Investing in proper motorcycle apparel can help provide you with more protection in case you have a motorcycle accident.
 Recommended gear for motorcyclists includes: